Appeals court weighs Trump arguments to withhold records

 “It would be astonishing for this court to override the current president and Congress,” Letter said.

 Democratic presidents nominated all three judges who heard arguments Tuesday.
-Millett and Robert Wilkins were nominated by former Barack Obama, and Ketanji Brown Jackson is a Biden appointee.
+Millett and Judge Robert Wilkins were nominated by former Barack Obama.
+Judge Ketanji Brown Jackson is a Biden appointee seen as a contender for a Supreme Court seat should one open during the current administration.

+Jackson said Tuesday that she questioned whether judges should intervene in a dispute where the executive and legislative branches agree but a former president doesn’t.

+“The court swooping in to do some sort of balancing test … actually raises its own separation of powers concerns in terms of the power of the court to resolve or to second-guess what this executive is saying,” she said.

 Given the stakes of the case, either side is likely to appeal to the Supreme Court.

-Despite Trump’s false claims about a stolen election — the primary motivation for the violent mob that broke into the Capitol and interrupted the certification of Biden’s victory — the results were confirmed by state officials and upheld by courts.
-Trump’s attorney general, William Barr, has said the Justice Department found no evidence of widespread fraud that could have changed the results
+Despite Trump’s false claims about a stolen election, the results were confirmed by state officials and upheld by courts.
+The last attorney general appointed by Trump, William Barr, has said the Justice Department found no evidence of widespread fraud.

 In explaining why Biden has not shielded Trump’s records, White House counsel Dana Remus has written that they could “shed light on events within the White House on and about January 6 and bear on the Select Committee’s need to understand the facts underlying the most serious attack on the operations of the Federal Government since the Civil War.”

-Trump has called the document requests a “vexatious, illegal fishing expedition” that was “untethered from any legitimate legislative purpose,” in his lawsuit to block the National Archives from turning over the documents.
+Trump and his allies have fought the committee in court and in Congress by claiming that the former president can still exert executive privilege to prevent cooperation.
+Their efforts have delayed for months the production of key information to the committee.

+Former chief of staff Meadows and former adviser Steve Bannon have resisted efforts by the House panel to obtain documents and question them about possible meetings with Trump before the riot.
+The Justice Department has indicted Bannon on a contempt of Congress charge.
+Meadows, seeking to avoid the same, is now cooperating, the committee’s chairman said Tuesday.

-In their appeal to the circuit court, Trump’s lawyers said they agreed with Chutkan that presidents were not kings.
+In their appeal to the circuit court, Trump’s lawyers said they agreed with Chutkan that presidents were not kings who must not be challenged.
 “True, but in that same vein, Congress is not Parliament — a legislative body with supreme and unchecked constitutional power over the operations of government,” they wrote.

 Trump has argued that records of his deliberations on Jan.
 6 must be withheld to protect executive privilege for future presidents and that the Democrat-led House is primarily driven by politics.
 The House committee’s lawyers rejected those arguments and called Trump’s attempts to assert executive privilege “unprecedented and deeply flawed.”